Private Tours Entirely Designed Around You

 Recommended to try: Curry ganache, black olive ganache, and Beijing tea ganache

 Laurent Gerbaud is the shop I head to when someone wants chocolate that feels properly Brussels, but not predictable.
-The flavours lean bold and travel-led, with combinations you do not see everywhere.
+The flavors lean bold and travel-led, with combinations you do not see everywhere.
 Think curry, ginger, and olive oil done in a way that still tastes balanced rather than strange for the sake of it.

 Customers at Laurent Gerbaud chocolate counter in Brussels